erlef/website/priv/posts/sponsorship/20220601032619_meet-the-sponsors-emq.md

 # Why the BEAM

-EMQ has been developing telecom software using Erlang since 2006, for they are impressed with Erlang's concurrent soft real-time runtime system and the message passing architecture.
+The founders of EMQ started developing telecom software using Erlang since 2006, for they are impressed with Erlang's concurrent soft real-time runtime system and the message passing architecture.

 They use Erlang and Elixir to build their MQTT message broker [EMQX](https://www.emqx.com/en/products/emqx).
 EMQX is an open-source project that has received over 9,000 stars on [GitHub](https://github.com/emqx/emqx).